How Long Does Shipping from China to the US Really Take?

 Cargo Size and Type

-• Full Container Load (FCL) vs. Less than Container Load (LCL): Shipping a full container load typically takes less time than less-than-container-load shipments, which require additional handling and consolidation.
+• FCL vs LCL: Shipping a full container load typically takes less time than LCL shipments, which require additional handling and consolidation.

 • Bulk Cargo vs. General Cargo: Bulk cargo, which is unloaded directly from ships or trains, can often be processed more quickly than goods that require special handling, packaging, or sorting.